jdx/mise/docs/cache-behavior.md

 # Cache Behavior

-rtx makes use of caching in many places in order to be efficient.
+mise makes use of caching in many places in order to be efficient.
 The details about how long to keep cache for should eventually all be configurable.
 There may be gaps in the current behavior where things are hardcoded, but I'm happy to add more settings to cover whatever config is needed.